All American: Homecoming: Development

-On December 18, 2020, it was announced that The CW is in early development of a backdoor pilot for a spin-off of Geffri Maya's character Simone Hicks reprising her role from All American.
+On December 18, 2020, it was announced that a backdoor pilot for an All American spin-off centered on the character Simone Hicks was in early development at The CW, with Geffri Maya, who portrayed Simone, reprising her role.
 On February 1, 2021, The CW gave the spin-off a pilot order and titled it as All American: Homecoming.
-On May 24, 2021, All American: Homecoming was picked up to series.
-The series is created by Nkechi Okoro Carroll who is expected to executive produce alongside Greg Berlanti, Sarah Schechter, David Madden, and Robbie Rogers.
-The backdoor pilot is written by Carroll and directed by Michael Schultz.
+On May 24, 2021, All American: Homecoming was picked up to series with Nkechi Okoro Carroll serving both as creator and executive producer, the latter alongside Greg Berlanti, Sarah Schechter, David Madden, and Robbie Rogers.
 The production companies involved with the series are Berlanti Productions and Warner Bros.
 Television.
-The backdoor pilot aired on July 5, 2021, as part of the third season of All American.
-The series premiered on February 21, 2022.
-On May 12, 2022, The CW renewed the series for a second season which premiered on October 10, 2022.
+The backdoor pilot, written by Carroll and directed by Michael Schultz, aired on July 5, 2021, as part of the third season of All American.
+On May 12, 2022, The CW renewed the series for a second season.
+On June 12, 2023, The CW renewed the series for a third season after reaching an agreement with Warner Bros.
+Television to reduce its budget.
+On February 15, 2024, Brad Schwartz, The CW President of Entertainment, stated that the third season would consist of 13 episodes.
+On June 5, 2024, The CW canceled the series after three seasons.
+Deadline Hollywood reported that demands by The CW for lower licensing fees, low number of overall viewers and Warner Bros.
+TV's deal with Netflix for the show not including funding for a fourth season, proved as impediments in its renewal.

 Casting

-On March 29, 2021, it was reported that Peyton Alex Smith, Cory Hardrict, Kelly Jenrette, Sylverser Powell, Netta Walker, and Camille Hyde were cast to star.
-On December 16, 2021, it was announced that Mitchell Edwards who recurs as Cam Watkins on All American is set to reprise his role on this series a series regular.
-On January 28, 2022, it was reported that Tamberla Perry joined the cast in a recurring role.
-On June 21, 2022, Rhoyle Ivy King was promoted as a series regular for the second season.
+On March 29, 2021, it was reported that Peyton Alex Smith, Cory Hardrict, Kelly Jenrette, Sylvester Powell, Netta Walker, and Camille Hyde were cast to star in the series.
+On December 16, 2021, it was announced that Mitchell Edwards, who portrayed recurring character Cam Watkins on All American, was set to reprise his role in the spin-off as a series regular, while Rhoyle Ivy King was cast in a recurring capacity.
+On January 28, 2022, it was reported that Tamberla Perry had joined the cast in a recurring role.
+On June 21, 2022, Rhoyle Ivy King was promoted to series regular for the second season.
+On July 6, 2023, it was announced that Peyton Alex Smith and Kelly Jenrette had been cut as series regulars ahead of the third season as part of budget cuts, with Jenrette being demoted to recurring status.
+On February 14, 2024, it was announced that Martin Bobb-Semple had been promoted to series regular for the third season.
+On June 24, 2024, it was reported that Cameron Elie had joined the cast in a recurring capacity for the third season.

-Home media

-After being scheduled to release on HBO Max in June 2022, the series was pulled from the schedule and added to Netflix on July 12, 2022, in the United States.
+Release

+Broadcast

+All American: Homecoming premiered on The CW on February 21, 2022.
+The second season premiered on October 10, 2022.
+The third and final season premiered on July 8, 2024.